When me and my boyfriend planned our trip to St Lucia, the only activity on my mind was swimming with turtles!

 St Lucia has sandy shores, beautiful coral and exhilarating diving spots all around, but you cannot see the turtles on every single beach.

-Below I’ve listed the best spots to see turtles in St Lucia.
+Below I’ve listed all the best spots…let’s get to it!

 If you’re a certified diver then you might like this scuba diving tour which takes you to St Lucia’s best diving spots.